- Tracy Gunn

 Nitrogen is an inert gas which means that the body does not metabolise it (what goes in must come out).

 Not directly hazardous.
-Hazards come from impaired judgement and co-ordination, false sense of security, euphoria and lack of concern for safety that may lead to bad decisions.
+Hazards come from impaired judgement and coordination, a false sense of security, euphoria and a lack of concern for safety that may lead to bad decisions.
 Divers may also feel anxious or uncomfortable.

 Nitrogen narcosis is an effect similar to alcohol intoxication or nitrous oxide inhalation.
 It can occur in shallow dives but traditionally can start to become a problem in the 20 - 30 msw (meters sea water) range, equivalent to 2.37 - 3.16 bar of absolute breathing air, and is caused by the partial pressure of nitrogen in the blood.